zappascout/devil_notes-sources/docs/notes_9_devil.md

 ==Steve Ballmer branded Linus Torvalds's talismanic open-source operating system Linux communist==:
 Fifteen years later, in 2016, [Reuters reported him as having softened his position][reuters].
-According to a [GitHub blog][gith] at the end of 2018, the company's open source VS Code editor by then had taken contributions from more developers than any other project, with a whopping 19,000.
+According to a [GitHub blog][gith] at the end of 2018, the company's open source VS Code editor by then had taken open source contributions from more developers than any other project, with a whopping 19,000.
 And it is a terrific editor.
 [reuters]:https://www.reuters.com/article/us-microsoft-ballmer-linux-idUSKCN0WC2RA
 [gith]:https://github.blog/2018-11-08-100M-repos